-Whether you’re a history buff or simply looking for a stunning place to spend a day, the Gardens of Versailles are sure to exceed your expectations.
+Whether you’re a history buff or simply looking for a stunning place to spend a day, the Gardens of Versailles will surely exceed your expectations.

 2. Keukenhof, Netherlands

-Keukenhof, or the Kitchen Garden, is a must-visit for flower-lovers and Holland-goers alike.
-This incredible flower garden, located in the Netherlands, is home to over 7 million bulbs, including 800 different types of tulips.
+Keukenhof, or the Kitchen Garden, is a must-visit for flower lovers and Holland-goers alike.
+This incredible flower garden in the Netherlands is home to over 7 million bulbs, including 800 different types of tulips.
 Keukenhof is open for just a few weeks each year, so be sure to plan your visit accordingly!

-During your visit, you’ll be able to see these world-famous tulips up close and personal.
+You’ll see these world-famous tulips up close and personal during your visit.
 The Keukenhof gardens are truly a sight to behold, especially with the Dutch windmill backdrop.
 Make sure to snap plenty of pictures during your visit.

 See Related: Best Museums in Europe to Visit

 3. The Boboli Gardens, Italy

 The Boboli Gardens are located in Florence, Italy.
 Dating back to the 16th Century, the gardens were created for the Medici family and feature an impressive array of sculptures, fountains, and flowers.